 Co-supervisor: Floriana Lombardi, Chalmers

 At GRA SEMI, Spain (December 2018/January 2019) for training in the growth and integration of materials in industrial environments,

-At Chalmers, Sweden (September-October 2019 and early 2021) for training in low temperature electrical measurements,
+At Chalmers, Sweden (September-October 2019 and remotely in Spring 2021) for training in low temperature electrical measurements,

 At ETH, Switzerland (February 2020) for training on delamination and stacking of 2D materials.